SCHC - Alliance Renewal Agreement - April 13, 2015

 THE OCCUPATIONAL SAFETY AND HEALTH ADMINISTRATION

 THE SOCIETY FOR CHEMICAL HAZARD COMMUNICATION

-An implementation team made up of representatives of both organizations will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-Team members will include representatives of OSHA's Directorate of Cooperative and State Programs and any other appropriate offices.
-OSHA will encourage State Plan States' and OSHA Consultation Projects' participation on the team.
+An implementation team made up of representatives of each organization will meet at least twice per year to track progress in meeting the goals of the Alliance.
+During one of those meetings, they will develop or update/revise a work plan, determine working procedures, define the roles and responsibilities of the participants in the plan, establish timelines for tasks, and evaluate the impact of the Alliance's activities in the preceding year.
+OSHA team members will include representatives of the Directorate of Cooperative and State Programs, the Directorate of Enforcement Programs, the Directorate of Standards and Guidance, Directorate of Training and Education, and any other appropriate offices.
+OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.

-This agreement will remain in effect for two years.
-Either signatory may terminate it for any reason at any time, provided they give 30 days written notice.
-This agreement may be modified at any time with the concurrence of both signatories.
+This agreement will remain in effect for five years.
+Either signatory may terminate it for any reason at any time, provided they give 30 days' written notice.
+This agreement may be modified at any time with the written concurrence of both signatories.